SurajKande/python_packaging/README.md

 ```$ check-manifest -u -v```

  > If you have your project in source control, the question “which files constitute the source code of this project?”, as opposed to “which files are local to a particular developer’s environment?” is already answered: the files under source control constitute the source code.
-   - This is also the position setuptools seems to take, since it introduced automatic inclusion of files under source control in the then popular SVN in 2005.
-This behavior was later generalized to be able to support arbitrary version control systems using plugins and the svn-specific implementation was even removed at some point.
+   - This is also the position setuptools seems to take, since it introduced automatic inclusion of files under source control.
+This behavior was later generalized to be able to support arbitrary version control systems using plugins.

-   -  If you read this in 2019, your VCS is most likely either git or hg, in which case the package setuptools_scm provides the plugins you need.
+   -  If you read this in 2019, your VCS is most likely be git, in which case the package [setuptools_scm] provides the plugins you need.
 Add the following incantation to setup.py to ensure that files you have under source control are packaged:

    ``` setup(
   		...,
     		use_scm_version=True,